alexbfree/thesis/src/chapter-1.md

 The structure of this thesis{#1.4}
 ----------------------------
+[TODO address JG feedback]

 The overall structure of this thesis is illustrated in Figure X. This introduction is followed by a literature review [[Chapter 2](#chapter-2)] and a methodology chapter [[Chapter 3](#chapter-3)].
 Both research questions RQ1 and RQ2 are examined in both Case Studies, and these studies are documented as self-contained pieces of research in [[Chapter 4](#chapter-4)] and [[Chapter 5](#chapter-5)] respectively.
 In [[Chapter 6](#chapter-6)] the findings and insights from the Case Studies are synthesised into common findings as to what people want from data and from data holders, which concludes the investigation of the two research questions. [[Chapter 7](#chapter-7)] opens up the future of the HDR landscape and sets the stage for future research and innovation, building on both the research conclusions in Chapter 6 as well as my practical experiences from other related research and development activities conducted outside of this PhD research but during the same timeframe.

 ![Figure X: The Structure of this Thesis](./src/figs/figX-thesis-structure.jpg)

 [Chapter 2](#chapter-2) is a literature review divided into three key sections.
 The first [[2.1](#2.1)] examines the difference between data and information, outlines the central role data has taken in our society, why people need effective access to their data and how laws have been introduced to try and deliver this.
 The second [[2.2](#2.2)] serves as history of personal data interaction, from Personal Information Management to the emergence of complex digital lives involving relationships with many data-holding providers.
-Finally [[2.3](#2.3)] charts a path from HCI and Human-Data Interaction foundations through to the embracing of sociotechnical thinking around data and the current bleeding edge of human-centred innovation.
+Finally [[2.3](#2.3)] charts a path from HCI and Human-Data Interaction foundations through to the embracing of sociotechnical thinking around data and the current bleeding edge of human-centred innovation, leading to [the primary Research Question](#RQ) of this thesis: _"What relationship do people need with their personal data, and how could that be achieved?"_

 [Chapter 3](#chapter-3) describes the methodology used in this research, explaining first the constructist ontology and pragmatist epistemology behind the approach [[3.1](#3.1)].
 Then the choice of participatory action research and co-design from a Digital Civics standpoint is explained [[3.2](#3.2)].
 The two research questions (RQs) are explained in more detail [[3.3](#3.3)] and the contexts for the Case Studies are introduced from a personal 'what did I do?' perspective [[3.4](#3.4)].
 Finally the specific methods and techniques adopted in the research are explained and illustrated, including sensitisation, workshop activities, recruitment strategies and modelling [[3.5](#3.5)].